Noaaam/bot-tickets/README.md

 ## About the project

 Updates will be done very frequently so do not hesitate to put a star to stay informed...
+This project has been created for the new person intersted for code.

 Made with ❤️ by Noam.